s-d-m/local_jira/docs/src/communication_protocol.md

 down.
 To help signalling the client about the server's state, the server will try to return a FINISHED message right before quitting.

-It is possible (and likely) that the server quits before this message is sent, therefore a client shouldn't assume that the server is running until this message is sent.
+It is possible that the server quits before this message is sent, therefore a client shouldn't assume that the server is running until this message is sent.
 Instead, a client should use the system's job processing tools (e.g. `ps`) to see if the server is still running.